Different Diesel Fuel Grades

 1. Composition and Additives

-- Diesel #4 – The most viscous, with high ash and sulfur levels, and may contain over 10% PAHs.
-It generally has the fewest additives and is designed for heavy-duty equipment.
+• Diesel Fuel #4: The thickest grade, with higher ash and sulfur levels and sometimes more than 10% PAHs.
+It usually contains the fewest additives and is intended for heavy-duty or industrial engines.

 2. Performance and Efficiency